트립팝 TripopTripop

 Budget tracking — automatic currency conversion

-Throughout the trip, snap a photo of every receipt — restaurant, café, T-money top-up, Olive Young haul.
+Snap every receipt in Seoul — restaurants, Olive Young, T-money top-ups, convenience stores.
 Tripop converts won (₩) to your home currency automatically and totals everything by day or category in real time.
-Easy to see where the money's going during the trip, not after.

 Sharing with travel companions

-Seoul ranks high for K-pop fans, family trips, and honeymoons.
-In Tripop, invite the whole group to one trip and everyone sees the same schedule.
-HYBE INSIGHT and SM Town tickets are per-person — sort vouchers by traveler so no one fumbles at the gate.
+Seoul is popular for K-pop groups, family trips, and honeymoons.
+In Tripop, invite everyone to one trip and share the same schedule.
+HYBE INSIGHT and SM Town tickets are per-person — sort vouchers by traveler so nobody fumbles at the gate.

 AI assistant — K-pop itinerary curation

-Ask Tripop: "I'm a BTS fan with 5 days in Seoul — how should I structure it around K-pop?"
-The AI will rank HYBE INSIGHT, SM Town COEX, Hybe's Cafe & Things, YG and JYP zones, plus member-themed cafés and merch shops by travel time and crowds.
+Ask Tripop: "I'm a BTS fan with 5 days in Seoul — how should I structure the trip around K-pop?"
+The AI will rank HYBE INSIGHT, SM Town COEX, K-pop merch shops, member-themed cafés, and fan engagement events by travel time and crowd level.

 Checklist — Seoul essentials